Mint vs. Quicken will be an important decision for you to get a handle on your money.

 You can export your reports as PDFs and then print or share them electronically with tax professionals or advisors to help with your tax reports.

-If you are comparing Quicken vs Mint in the area of financial reporting, it’s easy to see that Mint has limited capabilities when it comes to creating reports about your personal financial situation!
+If you are comparing Quicken vs Mint in the area of financial data reports, it’s easy to see that Mint has limited capabilities when it comes to creating reports about your personal financial situation!

 Bank Reconciliation